OWASP/www-policy/operational/program-team.md

 ## Application

 Program Team members are selected through a competitive application process.
 OWASP Staff will notify the community of the Program Team formulation, timeline for applications, and select the Program Team.
 Criterion for selection include:
-- Former experience organizing similiar conferences
+- Former experience organizing similar conferences
 - Historical OWASP Community involvement and reputation
 - OWASP Membership status and history
 - Completeness of the application